stevenbedrick/Auto1032/README.md

         - `fbs installer`
     - _Note_: This has been tested on Mac OS X and Windows 10; note that on Windows 10 I encountered [some issues](https://github.com/mherrmann/fbs/issues/147#issuecomment-698164639) creating an installer executable.

+## Project Layout

+The important files are all in `src/main/python`; there are three main packages of interest:

+- `data`: Routines for extracting data from the inventory data file
+- `excel`: Code to manage the creation of the output file, and to drive the overall process (`excel/driver.py`)
+- `ui`: User interface code

 ## Future Features

 This was just meant as a quick weekend project, but if anybody ends up ever wanting to use it more, these might be useful features: